 Self-tanning, which is a method of tanning that doesn’t rely upon on the sun or UV radiation, is a much healthier approach to tanning.
 While it can be tricky compared to the conventional means of tanning, it does a lot of good especially avoiding sunburn or the early onset of wrinkles in the long run.
 While self-tanning can be very beneficial to you, one of the biggest hurdles is how to take care of it.
 Summer is harsh on your skin and if you aren’t careful, you’ll end up ruining a great self-tan.

-In order to avoid a bad summer experience due to a bad self tan, you can follow these tips to take better care of your self tanned skin:
+In order to avoid a bad summer experience due to a bad self-tan, you can follow these tips to take better care of your self tanned skin:

 – Avoid the pool if you can.
 Bleach can easily whiten your self tanned skin.
 This chemical is quite strong which is why at times you’ll notice swimmers have a lighter skin tone after soaking in the pool for quite some time.
-If you’re going to a vacation, try to opt for the beach and avoid the pool when you can.
+If you’re going on a vacation, try to opt for the beach and avoid the pool when you can.

 – Moisturizing is key.
 When trying to take better care of your skin, keeping it hydrated is a vital step.
 However, you’ve got to be careful with the moisturizers that you are purchasing.
 If you’re not looking at the labels, retinol can ruin your self tanned skin.
 This chemical burns through your tan so you’ll end up with lighter patches of skin.
-Try to sift through your items and check for any skin care products that have retinol to avoid a bad self tanning experience.
+Try to sift through your items and check for any skincare products that have retinol to avoid a bad self-tanning experience.
 Or you can use natural moisturizers such as aloe vera.